Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

 To make changes to the testing data:

-1. Unzip the `testing/audio-and-trans.zip` file.
+1. Unzip the `testing/audio-and-trans.zip` file to a temporary folder.
 1. Open `trans.txt` and add some text to the beginning of the transcription, for example:

     ```txt